SFULibrary/islandora_datastream_crud/README.md

 * `islandora_datastream_crud_push_datastreams` does not change the MIME type of the datastream unless the `--datastreams_mimetype` is present.
 * `hook_islandora_datastream_modified()`, `hook_islandora_datastream_ingested()`, and their variations are fired when datastreams are replaced or created.
 The effects of this will depend on what modules are enabled on your Islandora site.

 In general, the behaviors described here are the same regardless of whether the datastream is replaced using the "Replace" link provided in each object's Manage > Datastreams tab (or using the "+ Add a datastream" link), or with this module.
+However, Islandora Datastream CRUD lets you replace the same datastream across a lot of objects at once, which amplifies the load on your Islandora stack compared to replacing a datastream on a single object.

 # Maintainer